Ghost knifefish

-The ghost knifefishes are a family, Apteronotidae, of ray-finned fishes in the order Gymnotiformes.
+The ghost knifefishes consist of the family Apteronotidae, which are ray-finned fishes in the order Gymnotiformes.
 These fish are native to Panama and South America.
 They inhabit a wide range of freshwater habitats, but more than half the species in the family are found deep in rivers (typically deeper than 5 m) where there is little or no light.

-The Apteronotidae should not be confused with the unrelated Notopteridae, which are also commonly called knifefishes.
+The genus Apteronotus is "artificial" and some of the species do not actually belong in it; it is polyphyletic.

-They are distinguished from other gymnotiform fishes by the presence of a caudal fin (all other families lack a caudal fin) as well as a fleshy dorsal organ represented by a longitudinal strip along the dorsal midline.
+They are distinguished from other gymnotiform fishes by the presence of a caudal fin (all other families lack a caudal or tail fin) as well as a fleshy dorsal organ represented by a longitudinal strip along the dorsal midline.
 They vary greatly in size, ranging from about 15 cm in total length in the smallest species to 60 cm in the largest.
 It has been claimed that Apteronotus magdalenensis is up to 130 cm, but this is not supported by recent studies, which indicate that it does not surpass about 50 cm.
-These nocturnal fish have small eyes.
-Also, sexual dimorphism exists in some genera in snout shape and jaws.
+These nocturnal fish have small eyes, and some species may exhibit sexual dimorphism in their snout shape and jaws.

-Apteronotids use a high frequency tone-type (also called wave-type) electric organ discharge (EOD) to communicate.
+Like all gymnotiformes, Apteronotids are electric fish, using a high frequency tone-type (also called wave-type) electric organ discharge (EOD) to communicate.

-Many Apteronotids are aggressive predators of small aquatic insect larvae and fishes, though there are also piscivorous and planktivorous species.
-Sternarchella spp. are very unusual, preying on the tails of other electric fishes.
-Other species, such as Sternarchorhynchus and Sternarchorhamphus, have tubular snouts and forage on the beds of aquatic insect larvae and other small animals which burrow into the river bottom.
+Many Apteronotids are aggressive predators of small aquatic insect larvae and fishes, though there is great variation in their diets.
+Species of the genus Sternarchella are very unusual, preying on the tails of other electric fishes.
+Other species, such as Sternarchorhynchus and Sternarchorhamphus, have tubular snouts and forage for aquatic insect larvae and other small animals which burrow into the river bed (the benthos).
 At least one species (Sternarchogiton nattereri) eats freshwater sponges which grow on submerged trees, stumps, and other woody debris.

-The genus Apteronotus is artificial and some of the species do not actually belong in it.
+Some species are even planktivorous.

 The black ghost knifefish (Apteronotus albifrons) and brown ghost knifefish (Apteronotus leptorhynchus) are readily available as aquarium fish.
 Others are known to appear in the trade but are quite rare.

-Species
+Genera

-FishBase lists 89 species in 15 genera, However, after a number of recent taxonomic advances, Eschmeyer's Catalog of Fishes recognizes 94 species in 16 genera.
+FishBase lists 89 species in 16 genera, However, after a number of recent taxonomic advances, Eschmeyer's Catalog of Fishes recognizes 94 species in 16 genera and 2 subfamilies.